Instructors

 Meet Our Instructors

-Instructors at Kobukan are certified to teach by AYANA and the Head Instructor, Akira Kushida-sensei, on an annual basis, and most have graduated from a 20-month instructor training course.
-The Kobukan is fortunate to have several instructors who each bring their own individual styles to their Aikido instruction, while maintaining the integrity of Yoshokai Aikido techniques.
+Instructors at Kobukan are all black belt-level students with decades of experience training in Aikido.
+We are fortunate to have several instructors who each bring their own individual styles to their Aikido instruction, while maintaining the integrity of Aikido techniques..

 Kristin Maier, Kobukan Head Instructor